colshrapnel/phpdelusions.net/stackoverflow.md

 Stack Overflow was designed to help programmers two way: by answering questions asked explicitly, and by creating ["a library of detailed, high-quality answers to every question about programming"](https://stackoverflow.com/tour) out of such questions, so people can instantly find an already existing solution for their problem.
 It turned out that, if pursued simultaneously, these two goals are rather contradictory, and greatly impede the achievement of each other.
 I call it the eternal controversy of Stack Overflow.

 If you think of it, a good canonical question should be specicifally shaped, by having it precisely and unambiguosly formulated, supplied with a good informative title, and stripped of all insignificant details.
 But people usually don't ask canonical questions.
-They just have a hot, "ad hoc" problem they need a solution for.
-After realizing that (and having accumulated a fair amount of questions), Stack Overflow has started to tighten the rules, asking people coming for help to ask only canonical questions.
+They just have a hot, ad-hoc problem they need a solution for.
+After realizing that, Stack Overflow has started to tighten the rules, asking people coming for help to ask only canonical questions.
 But it doesn't seem to work.

-Current regulations are so confused that it make users to clash in every direction:
+Instead, it leaves everyone confused:

 - People asking questions don't understand why it's forbidden.
-And ask anyway.
 - People willing to help do not understand why it's forbidden to help a fellow human being to get out of a simple confusion.
 And do it anyway, guerrilla-way, even if it takes a long discussion in the comments under already closed question
 - People who keep in mind that library of high quality answers, get bewildered by the number of low quality questions (and answers as well, because such a question hardly gets a good answer)
 - While restricting new questions, Stack Overflow still encourages that [mad race](https://meta.stackexchange.com/questions/9731/fastest-gun-in-the-west-problem) of adding more and more new answers.
-Simply because people are awarded internet poins only for adding new answers but never for improving existing ones
+Simply because people are awarded internet poins only for adding new answers but never for improving already existing information.
 - Finally, all that mess *is* "the library of answers" we have.
 As a result, people coming from search have to shuffle through innumerable attempts to answer their question, as opposed to settling with a single canonical answer

 Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* with numerous replies, some of which even [argue with each other](https://stackoverflow.com/a/51522896/285587).